rubberdk/rubberdk.github.io/_posts/2020-01-27-ecg-circuit.markdown

 ### Circuit Building Blocks

-Bioelectric signals are of very low magnitude and are also heavily influenced by noise.
+Bioelectric signals have very low magnitude and are also heavily influenced by noise.
 The ECG circuit I built for this project has three main components that each address one of these problems; I've briefly explained their functions below and have highlighted each component on the breadboard and circuit schematic images after.

 - Instrumentation amplifier (IA): amplifies the signals obtained by the two electrodes, while simultaneously removing signal components that are the same at each electrode input.
 - High-pass filter (HPF): prevents amplifier output saturation by eliminating DC components